josephsamela/josephsamela.github.io/projects/index.md

 > ## If there's one thing I love - it's a QUALITY weekend project.
 Electronics, software, computers, science, radio and lots goofing around.
 Mostly I break stuff -- but every so often I finish a project so cool it must be shared!
 If you like my projects (thank you!) consider joining my quest to [HOST THE WORLD](https://josephsamela.github.io/show/).

 ## [weather-util-flask-api](https://josephsamela.github.io/weather-util-flask-api/)
-Get simple, light, human-readable, weather reports.
-Flask wrapper around weather-util application.
+Flask wrapper around [weather-util](http://fungi.yuggoth.org/weather/) that provides simple, light, human-readable, weather reports.

+* **simple** - No ads, no banners, no fancy interactive trackers.
+Visit /your-zip-code and get the weather report.

+* **light** - no javascript, no css, no images, no icons, not even a favicon.

+* **human-readable** - No mind-numbing XML from this API.
+Simple easy to read plaintext reports designed for humans.

 ---

 ## [text.npr.org-daily-article-downloader](https://josephsamela.github.io/text.npr.org-daily-article-downloader/)
 Need news from the USA?
 Whatever your reason (archive, offline reading, tickerboard displays, etc.) get fresh news stories from National Public Radio in plaintext.
-This shell script downloads articles from the frontpage of https://text.npr.org as individual .txt files.
+This shell script downloads articles from the frontpage of [https://text.npr.org](https://text.npr.org) as individual .txt files.

 ---